Every Race is an Adventure!

 Personal:

-Blessed to be married to Karen for 25 years.
-We have six children (4 daughters/2 sons) ages 12 to 25.
+Blessed to be married to Karen for 30 years.
+We have six children (4 daughters/2 sons) ages 16 to 30, and one wonderful granddaughter.

 Favorite Blogs: